oskitone/poly555/assembly_guide/docs/pcb-0.md

 - **Component polarities**<br/>
   LEDs, batteries, and electrolytic capacitors have positive and negative leads.
 Where applicable, the PCB will be labeled where each lead goes or a component outline to denote orientation.
 - **IC orientation**<br />
   The IC chips also have an orientation, marked by a notch at their top.
 Make sure these line up when soldering the sockets and again when inserting the chips.
+A chip can be permanently damaged if inserted incorrectly!
 - **Not all components go on the front**<br />
   Take a look at the back side of the PCB and note that there are outlines for two components: U21 (the 7805 voltage regulator) and S21 (the power switch).
 Unlike all the others, these two will mount on the back.
 - **Wire relief holes**<br />